-It’s a well-established fact that the most talented French boulangers (bread bakers) are not generally equally gifted at producing top-notch pastries.
+In France, there’s a strongly held belief that the most talented boulangers (bread bakers) are not generally equally gifted at producing top-notch pastries.
 Similarly, pâtissiers (pastry makers) tend to fall into a class of their very own, and wouldn’t generally claim to be bread specialists– even though plenty of bakeries advertise themselves as both boulangeries and patisseries.

 Confused, yet?
 One of the reasons bread and pastry maestros in France are awarded separate top prizes for their craftsmanship (and are thereafter known as “meilleur ouvrier de France” in their respective categories) is because very different expertise is required to produce exceptional baguettes than the sort needed to make a perfectly buttery, flaky yet chewy pain au chocolat.

 Imagine my surprise, then, when I recently stumbled on Farine & O, a Parisian address situated near Bastille in the increasingly trendy Charonne neighborhood.
 I happened to be staying in the area at a generous friend’s place, and my nose told me to check out the place with the unassuming facade (probably because divine, fragrant smells of yeast, chocolate, sugar and almonds were wafting out to the street, beckoning me inside).
 Incidentally, “O” refers to eau (water), while farine means flour: the two simple ingredients, aside from yeast of course, needed to make good bread.

 Headed by Olivier Magne, the baker who won accolades as the 2015 Meilleur Ouvrier de France (best craftsman) for his innovative, delicate yet distinctively flavored pastries, this new addition to the 11th arrondissement in Paris has quickly become a neighborhood staple.
 Part of the secret is that Magne is equally a master bread baker: he teaches traditional French bread-making at the National Institute of Bakeries and Patisseries.